Sharing Footage of Police Brutality on Social Media Can Do More Harm Than Good

-When footage of George Floyd being choked to death surfaced on May 25, social media networks were flooded with images of Floyd's last moments.
+This example of senseless violence and the gut-wrenching video that accompanies it is a trend we know all too well within the Black community.
+When footage of George Floyd being choked to death surfaced in June 2020, social media networks were flooded with images of Floyd's last moments.
 Two weeks later, the video of police shooting Rayshard Brooks in a Wendy's parking lot quickly ignited protests.
-What seemed like a stream of police killings would follow.
+And what seemed like a stream of police killings would follow.
 In late August, a video of Jacob Blake being shot in the back went viral.
 Only weeks later a video came out of Dijon Kizzee being shot by LAPD 19 times.

 Avoiding footage of police brutality is almost impossible — especially considering that we live in such a social media-driven world — but research suggests that continuously watching footage of police brutality can leave a lasting impact on Black Americans, and frequent exposure to images and videos of police harming Black people can trigger racial trauma.